It4innovations/hyperqueue/docs/jobs/openjobs.md

 ## Job name and `--max-fails`

 Job's name and configuration open `--max-fails` are the property of the job.
 They can be set when job is opened and they cannot be later changed.
-Submits options `--name` and `--max-fails` cannot be used if you are submitting into an open job.
+Submit options `--name` and `--max-fails` cannot be used if you are submitting into an open job.

 ```commandline